hitoshi-watase/sercrod/docs/reference/directives/events.md

 - **Manual listeners**:

-  - Nablla’s listeners coexist with listeners added via `addEventListener`.
+  - Sercrod’s listeners coexist with listeners added via `addEventListener`.
   - The firing order follows normal browser rules (capture vs bubble, registration order, passive listeners).

 - **Multiple re-renders**:

-  - Nablla tracks listeners by event name and element.
+  - Sercrod tracks listeners by event name and element.
   - On re-render, it removes old listeners for that event on that element and reattaches them.
-  - You should not manually remove Nablla’s event handlers.
+  - You should not manually remove Sercrod’s event handlers.

 #### Relation to specific event manuals